Fujifilm X-T100 vs Sony A7S II

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
+Both the X-T100 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.